International rugby league in 2024: France v England double header

 Both matches part of a triple-header with the Championship match between Toulouse Olympique and Featherstone Rovers.

 The match was criticised for poor attendance, poor production, lack of advertisement before the game, lack of coverage, and being curtain raiser to a second tier club match.

 September

 2026 Women's World Cup, Middle East-Africa qualifying

 Nigeria qualified for the 2025 World Series.

 October

 France men v Lebanon

-A two-match tour to France by was announced in early September 2024 with two tests to be played in Pamiers and Albi.
+A two-match tour to France by was announced in early September 2024 with two tests to be played in Pamiers and Albi on 13 and 19 October respectively.
 The test series was cancelled five days later.
 The French Rugby League Federation initially stated that the series had been cancelled due to the NRL not released any Lebanese players.
 However the International Rugby League later denied this saying the cancellation was due to three key players in the Lebanon team being injured and organisers being concerned about ticket sales with star players absent.

+2024 Pacific Championships

+Women's Pacific Cup

+NB: All matches played to Australia's 70 minute rule for women's rugby league.

+Women's Pacific Bowl

+NB: All matches played to Australia's 70 minute rule for women's rugby league.